Phil King (American football)

-Philip Edgar King (June 22, 1936 – January 18, 1973) was an American football running back in the National Football League for the New York Giants, Pittsburgh Steelers, and the Minnesota Vikings.
-He played college football at Vanderbilt University (1955–57) and was drafted in the first round (twelfth overall) of the 1958 NFL Draft.
-He was nicknamed "The Chief" due to his Native American heritage.
+Philip Edgar King (June 22, 1936 – January 18, 1973) was an American professional football running back in the National Football League (NFL) for the New York Giants, Pittsburgh Steelers, and the Minnesota Vikings.
+He played college football at Vanderbilt University (1955–57) and was drafted in the first round (twelfth overall) of the 1958 NFL draft.
+He was nicknamed "the Chief" due to his Native American heritage.